deepomicslab/LocalHGT/README.md

 Note:
 - the reference file should be uncompressed.
-- given a new reference, `LocalHGT` will index it automatically, and it will take a few time (e.g., several hours for UHGG v1).
+- given a new reference, `LocalHGT` will index it automatically, and it will take a few hours (e.g., several hours for UHGG v1).
 - reference index file size is approx (reference size) * 4 * (number of hash functions), make sure the disk has enough space.
-Number of hash functions is defaulted by 3, and is denoted by the parameter `-e`.
+The number of hash functions is defaulted by 3, and is denoted by the parameter `-e`.

 ### Detect HGT breakpoints